Divide-By-0/ideas-for-projects-people-would-use/README.md

 - A twitter bot that tweets the opposite of what a Twitter thought leader influencer says, and is therefore just as insightful
 - AI for deep sea mining: Recently there's been a lot of new deep sea mapping data, and there's a wealth of minerals/new species to be found but I don't think anyones done the ML to do it
 - A bidding platform for radio ads, where people put their ads and you play the highest paying ones over a transmission and give them the time and station and location, and the website verifies it with audio matching from tune-in or something.
 Basically transfers revenue from radio station to radio hosts
-  - I think college radio stations would really like thjs
+  - I think college radio stations would really like this